danieltroger/webp-in-svg/README.md

 Most tools that minify svgs don't minify the images in the svgs.
 This finds all gifs, jpgs and pngs inlined into an SVG and makes them into WEBPs.
 You must have imagemagick installed.

+Example image gets reduced from 6.1MB to 785KB without any visible quality loss.

 GPT written probably super flawed but works in my one case test images.